YecineA/elb-authentication-cognito/README.md

 https://docs.aws.amazon.com/acm/latest/userguide/gs-acm-request-public.html

 4. Write down the Full Qualified Domain Name (FQDN) you will use to point your domain name to your ALB.
-(In my scenario I am using elbdevlabs.yecine.myinstance.com)
+(In my scenario I am using elbdevlabs.yecine.myinstance.com). **Note this down as this will be used in the CloudFormation Template**

 ## **Walkthrough**